MERKLE

 $4M

-Media efficiency from quality traffic score
+Media efficiency opportunities uncovered by quality traffic score

 $15M